Cruise ships change courses as Hurricane Beryl tears through the Caribbean | KRDO

 By Fabiana Chaparro, CNN

-(CNN) — Cruise lines are altering some of their cruises’ courses in the Caribbean as Hurricane Beryl storms through the region.
+(CNN) — Various cruise lines are altering some of their ships’ courses in the Caribbean as Hurricane Beryl storms through the region.

+Royal Caribbean has altered courses for five of its cruise ships – Celebrity Beyond, Icon of the Seas (the world’s largest cruise ship), Grandeur of the Seas, Wonder of the Seas and Harmony of the Seas.

+Some of the ships, such as Grandeur of the Seas and Harmony of the Seas, have changed the days they make port calls to Cozumel, in Mexico’s Yucatan Peninsula, in an effort to avoid the hurricane’s forecasted path into the area.

 Carnival Cruise Line said Tuesday it was changing the original trajectories of two of their active cruises – Carnival Horizon and Carnival Liberty.